leafsphp/new-docs/leaf/v/2.4/http/request.md

 #### Security Fixes

 `get()` has also received a bunch of security fixes which prevent maliscious scripts from being passed into your application.
-In v2.4 beta, you can choose not to sanitize data coming into your application by passing in `false` as the second parameter.
+In v2.4, you can choose not to sanitize data coming into your application by passing in `false` as the second parameter.

 ```php
 // data is sanitized